HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/advanced_topics/hyperparameter_optimization.md

 # Condensed: Hyperparameter Optimization in AutoMM

-Summary: This tutorial demonstrates hyperparameter optimization (HPO) implementation in AutoGluon's MultiModalPredictor, specifically for image classification tasks.
-It covers the integration of Ray Tune for HPO, showing how to define search spaces for parameters like learning rate and model checkpoints, configure searchers (random/bayes) and schedulers (FIFO/ASHA), and implement the optimization process.
-The tutorial helps with tasks involving automated model tuning and provides code for both standard model fitting and HPO-enhanced training.
-Key features include customizable search spaces, multiple optimization strategies, checkpoint management, and integration of popular model architectures like GhostNet and MobileNetV3.
+Summary: This tutorial demonstrates hyperparameter optimization (HPO) implementation in AutoGluon's MultiModalPredictor, specifically focusing on configuring and executing HPO for machine learning models.
+It covers techniques for defining search spaces using Ray Tune, setting up HPO configurations with different searchers (random, Bayesian) and schedulers (FIFO, ASHA), and implementing model fitting with HPO.
+The tutorial helps with tasks like optimizing learning rates, model checkpoint selection, and training parameters.
+Key features include integration with Ray Tune backend, support for both AutoGluon and Ray Tune search spaces, checkpoint management, and various searcher/scheduler combinations for efficient hyperparameter tuning.

 *This is a condensed version that preserves essential implementation details and context.*